 Section 6: All campaign signs must be removed within 24 hours following an election.
 Signs may not be visible around the polling place on Election Day.
-The ASB Executive Board and both houses of Congress will levy a clean-up charge for each sign not removed within 24 hours following the election.
 Candidates are responsible for all signs and campaign materials bearing their name.

 Section 7: In the event an election is compromised a) either due to a discrepancy in voter numbers and ballot numbers equaling 5% or more of total ballots cast; or b) due to excessive pressuring in support of a particular candidate by polling workers, a re-vote will be held.
 The re-vote for either ASB or Class elections will be held one (1) week after the original compromised election.
 Candidate speeches will not be held again, however candidates will be allowed to continue their campaign until the end of the day of the re-vote.